-Clear Boggy Creek, a tributary to the Muddy Boggy River, flows along the preserve’s boundary.
-Rivers and streams are the lifeblood of these forested bottoms, flowing across the floodplain during spring floods and leaving behind soil, seeds from upstream forests, and sediments that become natural fertilizer for plants.
-These rich, moist soils nourish an explosion of biological diversity.
+Rivers and streams are the lifeblood of these bottomland hardwood forest ecosystems.
+At Hottonia Bottoms, Clear Boggy Creek, a tributary to the Muddy Boggy River, flows along the preserve’s boundary.
+This area acts as a floodplain zone during spring floods where soil, seeds and sediments from upstream forests become natural fertilizer for plants making these rich, moist soils the perfect habitat to nourish an explosion of biological diversity.

-Threats to the area include habitat fragmentation or destruction, incompatible logging/silvicultural practices, altered hydrologic regime, soil erosion, sedimentation, poor water quality, invasive species, alteration of natural fire, and grazing.
+Hottonia Bottoms also provides economic value to southern Oklahoma in flood control, erosion control, protection of water quality along with habitat for many bird and aquatic species.
+Threats to this area include habitat fragmentation or destruction, incompatible logging practices, altered hydrologic regime, soil erosion, sedimentation, poor water quality, invasive species and alteration of natural fire and grazing regimes.